steaming-hot/steaming-hot/Time Series Analysis/README.md

 #### Using Time Comparison Model as Prediction Model

-If one uses the weighted average as prediction, Cross Validation is done in the ``TS_ModelExp`` notebook, and accuracy is computed in the ``TS_Accuracy.ipynb`` notebook.
+If one uses the weighted average as prediction, Cross Validation is done in the ``TS_ModelExp.ipynb`` notebook, and accuracy is computed in the ``TS_Accuracy.ipynb`` notebook.